codio/site/source/docs/content/authoring/settings-actions/open-tabs.html.md

 Any combinations are acceptable and they will be opened in the order specified.

+<a name="specifypanel"></a>
 ### Specifying the panel number
-If your [layout](/docs/content/authoring/layouts) for this page involves multiple panels, then you can also specify the panel number to display the file in.
+If your [layout](/docs/content/authoring/settings-actions/page/) for this page involves multiple panels, then you can also specify the panel number to display the file in.

 <img alt="authtoken" src="/img/docs/guides/panel.png" class="simple"/>